Affordable and Biblical Healthcare

 The direct care model works by having us pay a monthly membership fee to the doctor’s office and then all of our appointments during the month are included, plus blood draws and other procedures.
 It is an AMAZING model and we are thrilled to have one in our area.
 Plus, they are faith-based which is even better!

-If you would like to know more visit the websites of these three programs:
+If you would like to know more visit:

 If you choose Samaritan Ministries, my family would GREATLY appreciate you putting down in your membership form that The DeBeus family referred you.
 We can earn referral credits for our future needs!
 Thank you so much!